leostera/reason-design-patterns/README.md

    additional refinements that can only be done at runtime.
 1. [Constructor + View](patterns/constructor-view.md), to keep your types
    abstract without losing pattern-matching.
+1. [Pretty Printing Values](patterns/pp.md), to always have a flexible way to print values anywhere.

 ## Domain Modeling